joelfiddes/toposub/README.md

 Fiddes, J. and Gruber, S.: TopoSUB: a tool for efficient large area numerical modelling in complex topography at sub-grid scales, Geosci.
 Model Dev., 5, 1245-1257, doi:10.5194/gmd-5-1245-2012, 2012.

 # License
-GSN is licensed under the GNU GPL license, version 3 (or later).
+TopoSUB is licensed under the GNU GPL license, version 3 (or later).
 Basically, it grants you the rights to use, redistribute and modify TopoSUB.
 However, if you want to redistribute a modified version of TopoSUB, you must provide the complete source code of your modifications.